Comparative Market Analysis: A Guide

 The adjusted sales prices of the comps reflect the range that an appropriate offer should fall in: $424,200 – $442,000.
 The agent then uses the process of reconciliation to determine the exact price that the couple will offer to purchase the subject property.

 Through reconciliation, the agent weights each comp based on how similar it is to the property.
 Comp 1 had the most adjustments, so it’s given the lowest weight.
 Comp 2 had the fewest adjustments, so it’s given the highest weight.
 Once all weights have been assigned, the adjusted prices are multiplied by the weighted value, and the results are added together to determine the right offer.

 A comparative market analysis is a crucial tool for estimating the value of real estate.
 If you’re a homeowner who is interested in listing your property for sale, a CMA will help you determine an appropriate asking price based on what sales prices similar homes in your area have received on the market.
 A CMA can also assist you in negotiating asking prices and coming up with competitive offers if you’re ready to purchase a new home.

-But remember, preparing a comparative market analysis is a convoluted process that requires access to complete sales data and knowledge of local and national markets, which is why it should be completed by a licensed real estate agent.
-If you need assistance finding an experienced real estate agent, Rocket HomesSM Verified Partner Network can help pair you with the right agent based on your location and needs.
+Keep in mind that preparing a comparative market analysis is a convoluted process that requires access to complete sales data and knowledge of local and national markets, which is why it should be completed by a licensed real estate agent.
+If you need assistance finding an experienced real estate agent, Rocket HomesⓇ Verified Partner Network can help match you with the right agent based on your location and needs.